Great Pond Forest State Forest

 But Damian is a very unique little boy.
 While he’s physically capable of walking a flat mile through the woods, putting that into practice, at least for his first seven and half years, has been torture.
 He, quite simply, is not wired to enjoy the outdoors.
 And when Damian doesn’t want to do something… well, just go Google Smith-Magenis Syndrome and get back to me.

-(Note: I haven’t – and won’t ever – give up hope.
+(Note: I haven’t given up hope.
 The very few times I’ve gotten him in the woods without too much fight have filled my heart with joy.
-I will keep trying with him and truly see a day, perhaps when he’s in his late teens, when he and I will be able to go out and spend a couple hours in the woods without incident.
-UPDATE: This is part 2 of 3 SLT hikes in a row.
-I suggest you continue on to the third after this one.)
+I will keep trying with him and truly see a day, perhaps when he’s in his late teens, when he and I will be able to go out and spend a couple hours in the woods without incident.)

 Calvin and I made our way out to the bumpy stone and dirt entry road to the property.
 As I understand it, Great Pond Forest is a (large) block of the Massacoe State Forest which has another parcel over by Stratton Brook State Park.
 But the piece off of Great Pond Road is the one with all the circular/connecting trails.